The composition is one of the six crucial elements of design. Without a strong and solid design composition, everything starts falling apart.

 In this case, the designer has used large, abstract shape to underline the typo – yeard and names.
 Because the shape is directing the eye, varied in thickness and has a sense of movement to it, it doesn’t overwhelm the viewer.
 Right on the contrary – it offers them aesthetic pleasure and simplicity.

 15. Mind the transitions

 Transition in design composition is a little bit harder to define.
 We’ve discussed repetition already, in comparison, transition handles the natural flow from one shape to another, leading the eye from one spot to another.
 Often, designers use curved lines and shapes to smoothen the transition from more angular shapes and blocks of content.
 Transition helps to relax the eye and “soften” the design.

 Looking for some inspiration?

-Now that you learnt something about the most important ingredients of good design composition, we made a small gallery with design compositions we find inspiring.
+Now that we’ve learned some of the most important ingredients of good design composition, enjoy a small gallery with design compositions we find inspiring.
 Enjoy!